-- Or to do such things that are necessary to bring into compliance with relevant development standards.
+- doing such things that are necessary to bring into compliance with relevant development standards

 Council can issue Fines under Section 125(1), Section 125(2), Section 146A(3) of the Environmental Planning and Assessment Act 1979 to individuals or corporations that:

-- Fail to have the structure appropriately certified; or
+- fail to have the structure appropriately certified